brian-liu-24/scikit-learn2/doc/modules/lda_qda.rst

 covariance matrices.

-The 'svd' solver is the default solver used for :class:`~sklearn.discriminant_analysis.LinearDiscriminantAnalysis`, and it is the only available solver for :class:`~sklearn.discriminant_analysis.QuadraticDiscriminantAnalysis`.
+The 'svd' solver is the default solver used for :class:`~sklearn1.discriminant_analysis.LinearDiscriminantAnalysis`, and it is the only available solver for :class:`~sklearn1.discriminant_analysis.QuadraticDiscriminantAnalysis`.
 It can perform both classification and transform (for LDA).
 As it does not rely on the calculation of the covariance matrix, the 'svd' solver may be preferable in situations where the number of features is large.